yatesco/seafile-docs/deploy/using_mysql.md

 There are two ways to intialize the databases:

-- let the <code>setup-seafile-mysql.sh</code> script create the databases for you.
+- let the `setup-seafile-mysql.sh` script create the databases for you.
 - create the databases by yourself, or someone else (the database admin, for example)

 We recommend the first way.
 The script would ask you for the root password of the mysql server, and it will create: